dry5kulll/OverTheWire/Leviathan/README.md

     - During the trace, we identify a string comparison operation (strcmp("pas", "sex")) where the entered value is compared against the string sex.
 With this newfound knowledge, we can use "sex" as the password.
 Upon successful entry, a new terminal is spawned, and checking the user information with the id command confirms that we are now leviathan2.
     - To proceed to the next level, we retrieve the password from the /etc/leviathan_pass/leviathan2 file.
 - Commands:
     - ltrace ./check
-      - cat cat /etc/leviathan_pass/leviathan2
+    - cat /etc/leviathan_pass/leviathan2

 ### Leviathan 2: